rust-lang/rust/src/doc/trpl/advanced-linking.md

 (e.g. `libc` and `libm`) usually dynamically linked, but it is possible to change this and statically link them as well.

-Linking is a very platform dependent topic - on some platforms, static linking may not be possible at all!
-This section assumes some basic familiarity with linking on your platform on choice.
+Linking is a very platform dependent topic — on some platforms, static linking may not be possible at all!
+This section assumes some basic familiarity with linking on your platform of choice.

 ## Linux

 By default, all Rust programs on Linux will link to the system `libc` along with a number of other libraries.
-Let's look at an example on a 64-bit linux machine with GCC and `glibc` (by far the most common `libc` on Linux):
+Let's look at an example on a 64-bit Linux machine with GCC and `glibc` (by far the most common `libc` on Linux):

 ``` text